Retail sales, Great Britain: January 2025

 Back to table of contents

-More broadly, there was a 0.7% rise in the three months to April 2024 when compared with the three months to January 2024, mainly because of an exceptionally poor December 2023.
+More broadly, there was a 0.6% fall across the three months to January 2025, when compared with the three months to October 2024.
+This is because of low November and December sales in 2024.
+There was a 1.4% rise when comparing with the same period last year.
 These data are available in our Retail Sales Index datasets.

 Back to table of contents